Essential Oil As Incense: And How To Burn

 How to Burn Essential Oil as Incense

-Essential oils should always be diluted in water or carrier oil before being burnt, applied, or inhaled.
+Essential oils should always be diluted in water or carrier oil before being burnt or applied topically.
 This is because they can catch flame and cause irritation if not.
 However, do not worry, this will not affect the fragrance of your oil - essential oils are extremely powerful in aroma, even when diluted.

 .